Helping Everyone Learn to Prevent Suicide

 Designed for the UConn community, UConn HELPS* is an interactive suicide prevention training which goes beyond basic facts about suicide.
 With a focus on the importance of communication and connection, participants will learn how to recognize warning signs, use empathic listening techniques, and provide compassionate support to those in crisis.

 - Brief overview of statistics related to suicide in the college population

 - Instruction on effective listening and communication skills

 - Overview of campus, state, and national resources to support someone in crisis

 - Participation in a guided group role play

-UConn HELPS is typically a three-hour workshop, although it can be adapted to shorter or longer periods.
-The training is best for groups of 15-30 participants.
+UConn HELPS is a two-hour workshop, best for groups of 15-30 participants.
 Due to scheduling demands, we encourage community members to provide at least at least one month’s advance notice when requesting a UConn HELPS workshop.
-To schedule a training for your group, please contact Erin Cox, Psy.D. at email@example.com.
+To schedule a training for your group, please fill out this request form.

 *UConn HELPS is adapted from the Campus Connect suicide prevention training, developed at Syracuse University.
 Campus Connect is listed on the Best Practices Registry of the Suicide Prevention Resource Center/American Foundation for Suicide Prevention.